zhuzp98/lark-databricks-genie-bot/README.md

 | Hardening | Job failure alerts, RuntimeLock, structured JSON logs |
 | UX | Bot copy auto zh/en from user message language |

+Genie Add-on for Lark Wiki (Docs / Sheets / Base) is on the roadmap — keep watching this repo for updates.

 > Placeholders: `YOUR_*`, `<PROFILE>`.
 Do not commit real secrets.

 ## Repo layout